concavegit/kfda/README.md

 cls = Kfda(kernel='rbf', n_components=9)
 ```

-This may be due to the constrained training size.
 Accuracy can be improved without increasing training size by implementing invariant kernels that would implicitly handle scale and rotation without requiring an extended dataset.